edasanli/Classify_Song-_Genres_From_Audio_Data/README.md

 # Classify_Song_Genres_From_Audio_Data

-This project belongs to one of the machine learning projects provided by DataCamp.
-What is provided in this project is the dataset, context and couple of basic instructions.
+This project belongs to one of the machine learning projects by DataCamp.
+The dataset, context and couple of basic instructions is provided in this project.

 ## Project Description